The Campus Farm is located between the sports fields and the north parking garage.

 Future opportunities for this space are limitless and open, so please join the conversation and help shape the future of the Campus Farm!
 The Farm Management Team will be planning volunteer work parties for planting, harvesting, weeding and other farm maintenance throughout the year (volunteer season = late March through September).

 The best way to get involved on the farm is to contact Farm Management and ask about the most current happenings on the farm!
-E-mail firstname.lastname@example.org!
+E-mail firstname.lastname@example.org for opportunites to help work on the farm.

 There are many ways to get involved on the farm.
 Various classes incorporate hands-on research and experimentation on the farm throughout the academic year.